LearnEcommerce / SaaS

 Shopify Business Model: Building the 'Entrepreneurship Operating System'

-How Shopify empowered the D2C revolution, building a $7B+ revenue engine by aligning its success with the growth of millions of independent merchants.
+How Shopify empowered the D2C revolution, building an $11.5B+ revenue engine by aligning its success with the growth of millions of independent merchants.

 Shopify